Would you need special help in an emergency?

 If you receive home care, coordinate with your home care provider for evacuation procedures.
 Let others know when you leave and where you are going.
 Make arrangements for pets – they are not allowed in public shelters.

-The Federal Emergency Management Agency provides information for people with disabilities or other access and functional needs in the Make A Family Plan Emergency Guide, as well as a nice section to involve kids in the planning process.
+The Federal Emergency Management Agency provides information for people with disabilities or other access and functional needs.

 The Department of Homeland Security also has some information about emergency planning for individuals with disabilities that may prove useful.